sharksforarms/sharksforarms.github.io/content/posts/neovim-rust.md

 " :help completeopt
 " menuone: popup even when there's only one match
-" noinsert: Do not insert text until a selection is made " noselect: Do not select, force user to select one from the menu set completeopt=menuone,noinsert,noselect
+" noinsert: Do not insert text until a selection is made " noselect: Do not auto-select, nvim-cmp plugin will handle this for us. set completeopt=menuone,noinsert,noselect

 " Avoid showing extra messages when using completion